cjtu/spirl/content/03_python/01_basics/basics.md

-# Lesson 2: Python basics
+# Python basics

-In this lesson we will explore the basics of Python syntax and expressions.
+In this section, we will cover some Python basics:

+- Syntax and Expressions
+- Variables
+- Call Statements

+These fundamentals are the building blocks of every line of every program you will write in Python.